DataDog/integrations-core/oracle/tests/README.md

 orapki wallet add -wallet client_wallet -trusted_cert -cert server-cert.crt -pwd testpass123
 ```

-This will create directories `server_wallet` and `client_wallet`, which contain valid keys for accessing the Database from the Datadog Agent.
+This creates the `server_wallet` and `client_wallet` directories which contain valid keys to access the database from the Datadog Agent.

-After the keys are generated, place the `server_wallet` in `oracle/tests/docker/server` and place `client_wallet` in `oracle/tests/docker/client`.
-You can also place them within their respective Docker containers in the `$TNS_ADMIN` filepath for both containers.
+After the keys are generated, place `server_wallet` in `oracle/tests/docker/server` and `client_wallet` in `oracle/tests/docker/client`.
+You can also place them within their respective Docker containers in the `$TNS_ADMIN` file path for both containers.

 As mentioned in the main README, you can verify that the keys and other configuration files are valid by using the `sqlplus` command included in the Oracle test environment: